 The UCSB College of Engineering is committed to becoming a more-diverse and more-inclusive institution, one that supports, validates, and honors all individuals from every community.
 We pledge to work to ensure that all people receive equitable treament, have equal access to opportunities, and are supported to achieve their potential, both at UCSB and beyond.

-UCSB Engineering has been ranked among the top two public universities in the world for engineering research for the past ten years (2011-2021), based on citations of research compiled by the Leiden Rankings.
-Our Materials graduate program has been ranked #1 in the nation among public universities (US News and NRC) and in the top 5 among all universities, while our Chemical Engineering program has been ranked consistently in the top 5.
+UCSB Engineering has been ranked among the top two public universities in the world for engineering research for the past thirteen years (2011-2023), based on citations of research compiled by the Leiden Rankings.
+Our Materials graduate program has been ranked #1 in the nation among public universities (US News and NRC) and in the top five among all universities, while our Chemical Engineering program has been ranked consistently among the top five public institutions.
 All of our graduate research programs were ranked in the top 5 for their disciplines (NRC, 2010).
 UCSB Engineering is home to the west coast hub of AIM Photonics, a national photonics technology manufacturing initiative, the nation's first Quantum Foundry, as well as one of the top NSF Materials Research Science & Engineering Centers in the country.

 + Explore our areas of engineering research and our research centers

-Three Nobel laureates.
-Sixteen elected members of the National Academy of Engineering.
-Fourteen active fellows of the National Academy of Inventors, and four active members of the National Academy of Sciences.
+Three Nobel laureates, and sixteen elected members of the National Academy of Engineering are active faculty within the college.
+We also have five active members in the National Academy of Sciences and sixteen active faculty or researchers who are fellows of the National Academy of Inventors.
 Faculty have won technical awards in the Oscars, Emmys, and more.
-Countless awards have demonstrated the strength of our 150-plus faculty members, many of whom are world-renowned in their disciplines and are as dedicated to shared teaching and mentoring of students as they are to pursuing fundamental science and engineering solutions to large, complex problems that require the efforts of interdisicplinary collaborative teams.
+Countless awards have demonstrated the strength of our 160-plus faculty members, many of whom are world-renowned in their disciplines and are as dedicated to shared teaching and mentoring of students as they are to pursuing fundamental science and engineering solutions to large, complex problems that require the efforts of interdisciplinary collaborative teams.

 +View our faculty directory